-Brighton Fringe to receive £75,351 from the third round of the Government’s Culture Recovery Fund
+Brighton Fringe awarded £143,000 as part of the Government’s Culture Recovery Fund package

 More than £100 million has been awarded to hundreds of cultural organisations across the country including Brighton Fringe in the latest round of support from the Culture Recovery Fund, the Culture Secretary announced today.